Hook: Gmail’s AI is changing the game — fix your email plumbing before your campaigns lose inbox placement

 Actionable steps:

-• Start with p=none and collect RUA/RUF reports for 2–4 weeks to understand sources.
+p=noneand collect RUA/RUF reports for 2–4 weeks to understand sources. - Then move to

 _dmarc.example.com.
 TXT "v=DMARC1; p=quarantine; pct=20; rua=mailto:dmarc-aggregate@example.com; ruf=mailto:dmarc-forensic@example.com; fo=1; aspf=s; adkim=s; sp=reject;"